-We determined the fair value of the premium we received and future premium we could have received by calculating the value based on the stated premium in the SPA.
-We also included a lack of marketability discount when we determined the fair value of the premiums because we initially issued unregistered shares as part of the \$100 million purchase and we would have issued unregistered shares to Novartis if they purchase our common stock.
+We determined the fair value of the premium we received and the future premium we could have received by using the stated premium in the SPA and applying a lack of marketability discount.
+We included a lack of marketability discount in our valuation of the premiums because we initially issued unregistered shares as part of Novartis' \$100 million equity purchase and we would have issued unregistered shares to Novartis if it had purchased our common stock.
 Additionally, for the future potential stock purchase, we estimated the probability of an Akcea IPO.
-At the inception of the agreements, we concluded the following fair values:
+At the inception of the agreements, we calculated the following fair values:

-- \$28.4 million for the premium paid by Novartis for its purchase of our common stock in the first quarter of 2017; and - \$5.0 million for the potential premium Novartis would have paid if they purchased our common stock in the future at a premium.
+- \$28.4 million for the premium paid by Novartis for its purchase of our common stock in the first quarter of 2017; and - \$5.0 million for the potential premium Novartis would have paid if it had purchased our common stock in the future at a premium.

-At the end of the first and second quarter of 2017, we reassessed the fair value of this asset and as necessary, we recorded an adjustment to other income/expense on our condensed consolidated statement of operations for the change in value.
+At the end of the first and second quarters of 2017, we reassessed the fair value of premium and as necessary, we recorded an adjustment to other income/expense on our condensed consolidated statement of operations for the change in value.
+Because Akcea completed its IPO before April 2018, Novartis will not purchase additional shares of Ionis stock.
+Therefore, this asset no longer had any value and we wrote-off the remaining potential premium Novartis would have paid to us if an Akcea IPO did not occur.
+We wrote off the amount to other expenses on our consolidated statement of operations.
 See further discussion about our valuation of the potential premium in Note 4, Fair Value Measurements, in the Notes to the Consolidated Financial Statements.